-Where E is the average illuminance in fc, Lu refers to the s the number of lumens, and A is the area in square feet.
+In this equation, E represents the average illuminance in foot candles, Lu represents the number of lumens, and A represents the area in square feet.

-Using the exact number of fixtures in an area, the different types, and the number of bulbs installed in each light, you can determine how many lumens the lamps generate by multiplying the entire initial lamp lumens by the initial lumens per lamp.
+Using the exact number of fixtures in an area, the number of bulbs installed in each light, and the different types, you can establish the number of lumens the lamps will produce by multiplying the initial lumens per by lamp the initial lamp lumens.

-But, this number isn’t entirely accurate.
-Not all lumens reach the floor, and therefore not all lumens are applicable.
+But this number of lumens isn’t completely accurate.
+This is because not all the lumens will reach the floor.
+Therefore not all lumens are applicable.

-- The type of a lighting unit, its efficiency, and pattern of distribution.
+- The type of lighting unit, its efficiency, and pattern of distribution.

-- How reflective the room’s surfaces are.
-The more reflective the ceilings and walls are, the more likely it is that the lamp lumens will get to the work surface.
+- The reflectiveness of the room’s surfaces.
+The more reflective the walls and ceilings are, the more probable it is that a lamp’s lumens will reach the work surface.

 - The height at which the light fixtures are mounted.
-The higher the fixtures are mounted, the bigger the wall space between the light and the work surface is.
-Consequently, the more chances there are for the walls to soak up the light.
+As the mounting height of the fixtures increases, so does the wall space between the work surface.
+Because of this, there are more opportunities for the walls to absorb the light.

 - The room’s size.
-The bigger the room is, the more lights you’ll need.
-This means more light overlap, which means a higher light level.
-A larger room also provides fewer opportunities for light to be absorbed by the walls.
+The number of lights that you’ll need will increase with the room’s size.
+This means that there will be more lights that will overlap.
+It also means that there will be a higher light level.
+A bigger room provides fewer opportunities for light to be absorbed by the walls.

 - The room’s proportions.
-Weird corners and narrow aisles will have a significant impact on CU.
+Unusual corners and narrow aisles will have a significant impact on CU.

 Light Loss Factor